linode/docs/docs/guides/platform/marketplace/lemp-stack-marketplace-app/index.md

 aliases: ['/platform/marketplace/deploy-lemp-stack-with-marketplace-apps/', '/platform/marketplace/deploy-lemp-stack-with-one-click-apps/', '/guides/deploy-lemp-stack-with-one-click-apps/','/guides/deploy-lemp-stack-with-marketplace-apps/' ]
 ---

-A LEMP (Linux, [NGINX](https://www.nginx.com/), [MySQL](https://www.mysql.com/), [PHP](https://www.php.net/)) stack is a popular, free, and open-source web software bundle used for hosting websites on the Linux operating system.
-While similar to a [LAMP Stack](/docs/guides/deploy-lamp-stack-with-marketplace-apps/), a LEMP stack uses the NGINX web server as opposed to [Apache](https://httpd.apache.org/).
-NGINX may be a preference for many reasons, however many will choose it due to it's speed and ability to perform under high load.
+The LEMP stack (Linux, [NGINX](https://www.nginx.com/), [MySQL](https://www.mysql.com/), [PHP](https://www.php.net/)) is a popular, free, and open-source web software bundle used for hosting websites on the Linux operating system.
+While similar to the [LAMP Stack](/docs/guides/deploy-lamp-stack-with-marketplace-apps/), a LEMP stack uses the NGINX web server instead of [Apache](https://httpd.apache.org/).
+NGINX is preferred by many users for a variety of reasons, including its flexibility, speed, and ability to perform under high load.

 ## Deploying the LEMP Stack Marketplace App